Tis the season for festive fun, parties, spending time with family and friends and trying to bring lots of light and spirit to a dark cold season.

 Look to the produce section to create a pretty display of seasonal fruit (that you can eat or cook with later!)
 Set aside some crafty time to put together the classic popcorn and cranberry garland.
 Or go for something fragrant and beautiful with an orange and cinnamon garland.

 Reusable wrapping “paper”

-Make or buy festive cloth drawstring bags* (or get some bags like this* that can be used for a gift and later for bulk food!), use thrifted or vintage scarves or tea towels, or re-use paper gift bags from years past.
+Make or buy festive cloth drawstring bags – or grab this super affordable pack of 12, use thrifted or vintage scarves or tea towels, or re-use paper gift bags from years past.
 Larger cloth bags are particularly great for weirdly-shaped items or oversized gifts.
 We have been trading bags back and forth in my family for years and no one has blinked an eye.
 You might have some wrapping paper hanging around so if you do feel like you need to use paper, use up what you have instead of buying more.
 Or use whatever paper might be destined for the recycling bin in your house – craft paper, magazine pages, kids art, etc. can wrap small gifts.

 Assuming not everyone in your friend or family circle is using zero-waste wrapping, grab as much as you can for reuse later and also designate a big cardboard box for recycling ripped paper.
 Wrapping paper is often recyclable and while you should check with your local waste management company, many are fine with tape being on as long as ribbons or other decorative doo-dads are removed.

 Ditch the disposable paper

 Napkins, paper towels, plates… try your best to avoid single-use items during the holidays.
 Throwing a few cloth napkins (available new and secondhand everywhere in any style, for any price point – so seriously, go get some) in the laundry won’t turn you into a grinch, but having to take out the trash every day because it’s chock-full of (expensive) paper towels and napkins just might…